Intro to Pandas on HPC

 Memory usage as SparseDtype DataFrame: 12132

-If Numba is installed, setting engine=numba in functions can boost performance if the function has to be run multiple times over several columns, particularly if you can set engine_kwargs={"parallel": True}.
+If the Numba module is installed, setting engine=numba in most built-in functions can boost performance if the function has to be run multiple times over several columns, particularly if you can set engine_kwargs={"parallel": True}.
+Numba uses Just-In-Time (JIT) compilation to compile pure Python code to a machine-optimized form at runtime, automatically incorporating multi-threading across available CPU cores if parallelism is enabled.
 Types of functions that this works for include:

 Statistical functions like